reduxjs/redux-toolkit/docs/usage/rtk-query/cached-data.md

 ### Advanced Invalidation with abstract tag IDs

-While using an 'entity ID' for a `tag id` is a common use case, the `id` property is not intended to be limited to database IDs.
+While using an 'entity ID' for a `tag id` is a common use case, the `id` property is not intended to be limited to database IDs alone.
 The `id` is simply a way to label a subset of a particular collection of data for a particular `tag type`.

 A powerful use-case is to use an ID like `'LIST'` as a label for data provided by a bulk query, _as well as_ using entity IDs for the individual items.
 Doing so allows future `mutations` to declare whether they invalidate the data only if it contains a particular item (e.g. `{ type: 'Post', id: 5 }`), or invalidate the data if it is a `'LIST'` (e.g. `{ type: 'Post', id: 'LIST' }`).